HealerMikado/panorama_big_data_2021/labs/lab 4 - Spark Stream/lab4-Spark Streaming.md

 ### ✍Hand-on 5 : Event-time processing :hourglass:

 - Count the number of event with a 10 seconds time window (use the `created_at` column)
-- Count the number of event by hashtag with a 30 seconds time window
+- Count the number of event by verified / unverified user with a 10 seconds time window (use the `Creation_Time` column)
 - Count the number of event with a 10 seconds time window sliding every 5 seconds

 ### 8.1.🏆 ⏳ ​Handling late data with watermarks